zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

    [Method4] and [Method5].

 2. Create the following empty sets:
-   1. Name server name and IP address ("Documentetion Address").
+   1. Name server name and IP address ("Documentation Address").
    2. Name server name and IP address ("Local Use Address").
-   3. Name server name and IP address ("Not Gobally Reachable").
+   3. Name server name and IP address ("Not Globally Reachable").

 3. For each name server in *Name Server IP* do:
-   1. Match the IP the address against the IP ranges specified in [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses]
+   1. Match the IP address against the IP ranges specified in [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses]
-      1. If if falls within any of the address ranges reserved for *Documentation*, add the name server name and IP address to the *Documentetion Address* set,
+      1. If if falls within any of the address ranges reserved for *Documentation*, add the name server name and IP address to the *Documentation Address* set,
       2. Else, if it falls within an address range belonging to any of the following categories:
          - *Private-Use (IPv4)*